 Neonatal Intensive Care Unit (NICU)

 The NICU staff is committed to provide a serene environment to promote healing and bonding.
 We strive to help you understand what is happening with your infant.
 We will assist you and your family in gaining the confidence needed to be able to care for your infant in the hospital and at home.
 During your baby’s stay in the NICU, a team of specially trained staff will provide quality care to your baby.
 We encourage you to talk to providers, ask questions, and visit as often as possible.
 It is important to note that hospital Chaplains frequently make rounds in the NICU and are available to meet with you.
-If you would like to speak with a Chaplain, please call

 Upon delivery, every baby is assigned an identification band with two corresponding numbered bands.
 One of these bands will go to the mother and the other will go to a designated support person.
 Any banded person is encouraged to spend time the new baby in the NICU.
 We ask that you please follow these guidelines when visiting: